hammerheim-game/hammerheim-rules/8-scenarios.md

 # The Raven Barracks
 </div>

-By Andy Tabor
-The Raven Barracks, located North West side of Mordheim, housed the military arm of Count Steinhardht.
+_The Raven Barracks, located North West side of Mordheim, housed the military arm of Count Steinhardht.
 The Empire was deeply embroiled in a bitter civil war.
 During this turmoil, Count Steinhardt refused to commit his forces to any of the three warring